 If the records sought in an ATIPP request are teaching materials, questions on an examination or test or research data, then access may be denied on the basis that the records are excluded from the ATIPP Act.
-The University, through the IAPP Office, reviews records for determination of exclusion.
+The University, through the IAP Office, reviews records for determination of exclusion.
 Decisions to deny access to these types of records are subject to review by the Commissioner.

 Exceptions to disclosure

 The IAP Office conducts a line-by-line review of each record and determines if exceptions to disclosure apply.

 Information subject to mandatory exceptions to disclosure will be removed by the IAP Office from the copy of the responsive record to be provided to the ATIPP applicant.

 The IAP Office determines if any of the information is subject to discretionary exceptions to disclosure.
 Decisions to deny access to this kind of information are made by the Unit head after consultations with the IAP Coordinator or General Counsel for the university.